lubojr/naucse.python.cz/lessons/beginners-en/dict/index.md

 ```

 > [note]
-> There is also the method `keys()` which return just keys.
+> There is also the method `keys()` which returns just keys.
 >
 > `keys()`, `values()` and `items()` return special objects
 > which can be used in `for` loops (we say that those objects are "iterable"),
 > and they behave as a set.
 > This is well described in the [documentation](https://docs.python.org/3/library/stdtypes.html#dictionary-view-objects)

-In a `for` loop, you can't add keys to dictionary nor delete them:
+In a `for` loop, you can't add keys to a dictionary nor delete them:

 ```pycon
 >>> for key, value in func_descript.items():